asilarda/Autonomous-Driving-Carla-RL/README.md

 ## What I did?

-I implemented a Self Driving Agent in a simulation environment in Carla.
+I implemented a Self Driving Agent in a simulation environment called "Carla".
 For the model I used stable baselines 3 with the PPO model.
 The agent (self-driving car) is, depending on the situation caused by his actions, rewarded or punished via a reward counter for each episode.
 I took inspiration namely from @FullSimDriving, @carlasimulator8782, @sentdex on YouTube.

 Terminology:
 Episode: An episode represents a complete attempt by the car to "survive" and maximize rewards in the simulation.
 It starts with spawning a new car and ends when the car crashes or the episode duration limit is reached.
 In this context, an episode runs for 15 seconds.
 If the car crashes or invades a lane, the episode ends, and a new one begins, with the agent being penalized accordingly.
 Both crashes and lane invasions are detected using the collision sensor and lane invasion sensor of the Carla API.